 The bottle is only obtainable through private auctions, so be ready to grab it if you see one.

 The Irishman Single Malt

-The Walsh Whiskey Distillery is one of the distilleries in Ireland that produces amazing Irish whisky.
+One of the most popular and best Irish Whiskeys is The Irishman Single Malt.
+The Walsh Whiskey Distillery is one of the distilleries in Ireland that produces amazing Irish whiskey.
 The Irishman is one of two labels produced there and the Single Malt is not only top-rated and award-winning, it is also a mid-range bottle that’s relatively affordable.